supaglue-labs/supaglue/docs/versioned_docs/version-0.21.5/providers/ms_dynamics_365_sales.md

 Use the logical name (i.e. `mailbox`) when specifying [standard entities](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/reference/about-entity-reference) to sync.

-Syncs are Full or Incremental, and soft deletes are supported.
+Syncs are Full or Incremental, and soft deletes are not supported.

 #### Supported custom objects:

-When specifying a custom entity you'd like to sync, omit the `new_` prefix and use the singular noun.
-For instance, if your custom entity's table is `new_customobjects`, you would specify `customobject` as the object name.
+The custom object must be defined in the new Power Apps interface with the default publisher.
+When specifying a custom entity you'd like to sync, omit the prefix added by the Power Apps default publisher and use the singular noun.
+For instance, if your custom entity's table's logical name is `c80e_customobject`, you would specify `customobject` as the object name.

-Syncs are Full or Incremental, and soft deletes are supported.
+Syncs are Full or Incremental, and soft deletes are not supported.

 ## Provider setup